Female Muslim clerics in Indonesia issue rare fatwas

-The fatwas were issued at the end of a three-day congress of female clerics in the country with the world's biggest Muslim population.
+The fatwas - religious edicts that have no legal force but are influential - were issued at the end of a three-day congress of female clerics in the country with the world's biggest Muslim population.

 The meeting in Cirebon on Java island, billed as the world's first major gathering of female Muslim clerics, attracted hundreds of participants.
 Most were Indonesian but there were also clerics from Pakistan, India and Saudi Arabia.